PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 ## Simple Summary

-A standard interface for non-fungible tokens, also known as deeds.
+A standard interface for non-transferable-non-fungible tokens, also known as NTNFTs.

 ## Abstract

 The following standard allows for the implementation of a standard API for NTNFTs within smart contracts.
 This standard provides basic functionality to track and mint  NTNFTs aka NTTs.

 We considered use cases of NTTs being issued by authentic authorities("issuers/operators") to individuals("users").
-NTTs can represent ownership over authentic digital assets.
-We considered a diverse universe of assets, and we know you will dream up many more:
+NTTs can represent ownership over authentic digital assets with following properties:

-- Non Fungible property — unique identities, credientials
+- Non Fungible property — unique identities, credientials,
-- No Value — authentic tokens with no monetry value
+- No Value — authentic tokens with no monetry value,
-- "Trust Minimization" Economy — Open, Transperent and Secured on chains.
+- "Trust Minimization" Economy — Open, Transperent and Secured On-Chains.

 In general, all human credentials are distinct and no two credential are alike.
 NTTs are *distinguishable* and you must track the ownership of each one separately.